rodneyshupe/Cookbook/Recipes/Entrees/Veg/RedLentilAndChickpeaCurry.rst

 - 1 teaspoon sugar (optional, can also use honey, agave, maple syrup)
 - 1 1/2 cups crushed tomatoes (I like POM brand in a box)
 - 1 14 ounce (414 ml) can chickpeas, drained and rinsed (I usually rinse these in a small colander)
+- **Optional 2 cups fresh baby spinach leaves, sweet potato (orange or purple, cut into squares, and roasted for 30 minutes in oven)**
 - Cooked grain (quinoa, farro, black rice, brown rice) or cauliflower rice
 - Chopped fresh cilantro for garnish
-- **Optional 2 cups fresh baby spinach leaves, sweet potato (orange or purple, cut into squares, and roasted for 30 minutes in oven)**

 Directions
 ----------

-1. Rinse lentils, place in a small to medium saucepan, cover with 2.5-3 cups of water.
-Bring to boil over medium to high heat, then reduce heat to low to medium, cover, and simmer for 10-15 minutes until tender.
+1. Rinse lentils, place in a small to medium saucepan, and cover with 2.5-3 cups of water.
+Bring to boil over medium to high heat, then reduce heat to low to medium, cover, and simmer until tender, 10-15 minutes.
 Drain excess water.
 2. If adding sweet potato, cut into bite size squares and cook on baking sheet with nonstick foil or parchment paper at 350F for 25 minutes.
-3. In a large skillet, heat oil over medium heat (you can omit oil and saute in nonstick pan, adding water if needed to prevent sticking), add onion and saute 3-5 minutes until soft and translucent.
+3. Heat oil in a large skillet over medium heat (you can omit oil and saute in nonstick pan, adding water if needed to prevent sticking), then add onion and saute until soft and translucent, 3-5 minutes.
 Add garlic and cook for 1 minute, then add ginger and cook another 1-2 minutes, stirring frequently to prevent small pieces from burning.
 4. Stir in curry paste, curry powder, turmeric, cumin, salt, and sugar (I get these ready in a small dish at the start so they are easy to add).
-   Cook over medium heat, stirring frequently for 1-2 minutes.
+Cook over medium heat, stirring frequently, for 1-2 minutes.
-5. Stir in tomatoes, chickpeas, and cooked red lentils.
-Reduce heat and simmer until heated through.
+5. Stir in tomatoes, chickpeas, and cooked red lentils; reduce heat and simmer until heated through.
-6. Add sweet potatoes and 2 cups of spinach if using.
-Mix in until spinach is wilted.
+6. Add sweet potatoes and 2 cups of spinach if using, and mix in until spinach is wilted.
 7. Serve over a grain or cauliflower rice and top with cilantro.